que-es-micropython

 • 4 min

-First introductory entry to the MicroPython Course, where we will see what it is and what the characteristics of this language for embedded systems are.
+First introductory entry to the MicroPython Course, where we will see what it is and the characteristics of this language for embedded systems.

-There is no doubt that Python is one of the most popular programming languages at the moment.
-Its simplicity and its “readability first” philosophy have made it one of the most used and loved languages by many.
+There is no doubt that Python is one of the most popular languages at the moment.
+Its simplicity and its philosophy of “readability first” have made it one of the most used and beloved languages by many.

-It was created by Damien George in 2013, with the aim of bringing the simplicity and power of Python to small, low-cost devices.
+It was created by Damien George in 2013, with the goal of bringing the simplicity and power of Python to small, low-cost devices.

-That is to say, unlike standard Python (which runs on general-purpose computers), MicroPython is optimized for devices with limited RAM and processing power.
+That is, unlike standard Python (which runs on general-purpose computers), MicroPython is optimized for devices with little RAM and limited processing.

-Let’s look at some of its main features.
+Let’s look at some of its main characteristics.

-• Complete Python 3 language: Supports most of the features of Python 3 (syntax, data types, functions, and modules)
+• Complete Python 3 language: Supports most features of Python 3 (syntax, data types, functions, and modules)

 • Optimization for limited resources: Designed to run on devices with few resources.

-• Interactivity through REPL: Allows you to execute Python code directly on the device from the PC.
+• Interactivity via REPL: Allows running Python code directly on the device from the PC.

-• Hardware-specific libraries: Includes built-in modules to interact with hardware (such as GPIO, PWM, I2C, SPI, and UART).
+• Hardware-specific libraries: Includes built-in modules for interacting with hardware (such as GPIO, PWM, I2C, SPI, and UART).

 • Efficiency and consumption: Putting a Python interpreter on a microcontroller is overkill.
 Don’t expect great performance.

-• Lack of libraries: You may not have all the hardware and libraries that you have, for example, in Arduino (c++).
+• Lack of libraries: You might not have all the hardware and libraries you have, for example, in Arduino (C++).

 Very nice, but where can I run MicroPython?
 The good news is that MicroPython is compatible with a wide range of microcontrollers and development boards.